tina-behzad/Reconciliation-Project/README.md

   <em>Figure 1: Visualization of Reconcile Algorithm</em>
 </p>

-The main branch includes the pipeline for running Reconcile.
-The pipeline consists of:
-1. Finding similar models with significant disagreements.
-2. Running Reconcile.

-In the main branch, `comparison.py` includes experiments for comparing Reconcile with methods suggested in section 6 from "Model multiplicity: Opportunities, concerns, and solutions" (Black, Raghavan, and Barocas 2022).
-These experiments focus on choosing one model from the set of models with similar accuracy.

-The comparison branch includes experiments on quantifying the severity of predictive multiplicity in a set.
+Experiment1_main.py includes the experiments for building models.
+Experiment_2_3_main.py includes the experiment with the sets, including the Sequential Reconcile. main.py includes the CATE experiment.

+All results from the experiments are available in the results directory and notebooks for visualizing them are in the visualization directory.

 <p align="center">
   <img src="figures/diagram_complete.png" alt="experiments" width="650" height="700">